Ranaghat: Economy

 Ranaghat is an important place of business.
 Small traders from nearby towns and villages purchase goods from Ranaghat Town Bazar.
 Both wholesale and retail business have developed here.
 The economy of Ranaghat and its surrounding region is mostly based on agriculture.
 Paddy (rice), flour, wheat and fruits are produced by farmers outside the main township.
 Various dairy products are transported to Kolkata every morning.
 A cold storage had been renovated by former chief minister Buddhadeb Bhattacharya at Nokari village, located on east half of the town.

-"The Department of Food Processing Industries of India was planning to set up a market complex exclusively for florists in Ranaghat."
-Ranaghat has one of the capturing market of flowers in West Bengal.
+The Department of Food Processing Industries of India was planning to set up a market complex exclusively for florists in Ranaghat.
+Ranaghat has one of the most capturing market of flowers in West Bengal.

 Another industry which receives immense government patronage is handicraft and boutiques.
-At least 1000 people depend on this for their livelihood.
+At least a 1000 people depend on this for their livelihood.
 Aishtala (situated on the west bank of river Churni) is a place for textile weaving.
 Moreover, ready-made garments are trendy clothes of late became very popular among the teens and youths.

 Education

-The town has a large number of primary and high-schools and a college for higher education.
+The town has a large number of primary and high schools and a college for higher education.